joostpapendorp/IB1902_Webapplicaties/docs/logbook.md

 Ik had *nooit* kunnen raden dat een Element typed element een element object is.
 Nooit.
 Gelukkig hebben we JSDoc.

 (P 3)
+OK, I had enough of this.
+Cut down on the uselessness.
+Restrict to only three modules.

+(P 4)

 ### TODO